July 18, 2019 DRAC Meeting

 The DRAC heard updates from its subcommittees and reviewed proposed updates to three manuals:

 Members spent significant time discussing BDS’s proposal to extend the 2016 amendments to Title 11 (Trees), which was to be heard by the Planning & Sustainability Commission (PSC) on September 24th.
 The DRAC submitted a letter to the PSC prior to the hearing in support of the proposal.

 The next DRAC meeting is scheduled for Thursday, October 17, 2019.

 Three DRAC positions are currently vacant, representing:

 - Historic Preservation

 - Minority Construction Contractors & Development Professionals

-If you are interested in applying for DRAC membership, please contact Mark Fetters at 503-823-1028.
+Applications for DRAC membership are welcome at any time.
+If you are interested in applying or have questions regarding DRAC membership, please contact Mark Fetters (503-823-1028).

-For more information about the DRAC, including meeting agendas, minutes, and handouts, please visit the DRACwebsite.
+For more information about DRAC, including meeting agendas, minutes, and handouts, please visit the DRAC area.
 The DRAC meets the third Thursday of each month from 8:00 – 10:00 a.m. in Room 2500 B (2nd floor) of the 1900 Building.
 DRAC meetings are open to the public.